Rate of convergence of the smoothed empirical Wasserstein distance: Introduction and main results

 \subsection{Organization of this Paper}

 In Section 2 we will present the proof of Proposition \ref{prop:upper-bound}.
 In Section 3 we will present the proof of Proposition \ref{prop:lower-bound}.
 The proof of the lower bound part and the upper bound part of Theorem \ref{thm-1D} will be presented in Section \ref{thm-lower-bound-part} and \ref{thm-upper-bound-part}.
 Finally in Section \ref{thm-KL-part}, we will present the proof of Theorem \ref{thm-KL}.
+Finally in the appendix Section \ref{apx:t2}, we prove that a uniform log-Sobolev inequality constant does not exists for distributions we constructed in \ref{sec-bernoulli}.